AlmirPaulo/eCommerce-Sample/README-bkp.md

 * Docker
 * Gunicorn
 * Nginx (as reverse proxy)

+## Final Considerations
+My intent in this sample  was to build a functional and complete server for a ecommerce-like website.
+I do not care too much to the front-end, interface, and client side issues.
+Of couse all this points are important, but these are not the points where I focus on.

 ## Credits
 This project uses [Pullo](https://html.design/download/pullo-shoes-shop-template/), an HTML/CSS template by [html design](https://html.design/) under [CC-By 4.0 license](https://creativecommons.org/licenses/by/4.0/).
 Although I have made  some alterations.